 Property Description Functional area Department functional area This data is required for department's risk assessment.
 Risk index (calculated) A risk index is calculated for the department risk assessment based on assigned company resources.
 This field is only visible if the QER CalculateRiskIndex configuration parameter is set.
 For more information about risk assessment, see the One Identity Manager Risk Assessment Administration Guide .
 Transparency index Specifies how well you can trace location assignments.
-Use the slider to enter a value between ${\bf 0}$ and ${\bf 1}$ .
-0 : no transparency 1: full transparency Max. number of rule violations Number of rule violations allowed in this business role.
+Use the slider to enter a value between 0 and 1 .
+0 : no transparency 1 : full transparency Max. number of rule Number of rule violations allowed in this business role.
 The value can be evaluated when compliance rules are checked.
-For more information, see the One Identity Manager Compliance Rules Administration Guide .
+For more information,

+Property Description violations see the One Identity Manager Compliance Rules Administration Guide.
 NOTE: This property is only available if the Compliance Rules Module is installed.
-Turnover for Business roles turnover.
+Turnover for this unit Business roles turnover.

-Property Description

-this unit

 Earnings for this unit Business roles earnings.

-• Functional areas on page 34
+Functional areas on page 35